Duration: 8 weeks

 Communication skills are the mark of a good leader.
 Effectively using these skills brings people together to achieve positive outcomes, whether in the boardroom or in the patient room.

-In NRHL 620, Effective Communication and Relationships, you’ll examine effective communication strategies to lead others and address nursing, interdisciplinary and organizational barriers, issues and conflicts.
-The importance of relationship-building across various health care settings is emphasized.
+In NRHL 6620, Effective Communication and Relationships, you’ll examine effective communication strategies to lead others and address nursing, interdisciplinary and organizational barriers, issues and conflicts.
+The importance of relationship-building across various healthcare settings is emphasized.

 You will explore advanced communication strategies and advance your knowledge related to diversity in the workplace, generational benefits, collaborative decision-making and shared governance.